Home Early

 One is John Lomas in the background, leaning against the bus.
 John was playing with Michael Duby's band "Polio" at the time and would later become one of the Used Parts.

-Steve worked for Mid Continent Entertainment, the "big dog" among booking agencies in Lawrence.
+Steve Dahl worked for Mid Continent Entertainment, the "big dog" among booking agencies in Lawrence.
 Mid Continent was the agency started by John Brown, who had handled the Fabulous Flippers, the Red Dogs, Rising Suns, the Blue Things, etc., in the late sixties.
 Steve knew of us and had heard us before, but for some reason something clicked for him in hearing us at that particular time and place.
 He began to get us some gigs, but they were a little different from what we were used to.
 He sent us to bars in Omaha and Lincoln, where we were expected to dress up a little more and play a little more contemporary music.
 We bought ourselves used tuxedoes with pink ruffled shirts.

 Bud in tux